pamathew/RTU-ISP-Public-Data/README.md

 # RTU-ISP-Public-Data
-This repository contains EnergyPlus simulation files for the Core and CorePlus RTU ISP for four locations (8 files total)
+This repository contains EnergyPlus simulation input and result files for the Core and CorePlus RTU ISP for four locations.